beltran-v-dev/CatchItScripts/README.md

 item, you can shoot them and try to kill them.

 In this repository  you'll find the scripts used to make the game

+My Tasks: This project was done by 3 people; I was the project manager and one of the programmers.
+As a project manager, I managed Trello, sprints, milestones, and the communication between team members.
+As a programmer, my main task was to implement the logic of making the video game online.